sadeeshm002/Secret-santa-Java-Project/README.md

 #Installation

-Clone the Project and open in any Java based IDE
+Clone the Project using https://github.com/sadeeshm002/Secret-santa-Java-Project.git. and open in any Java based IDE

 After that run SecretSantaGame.java as java application -> it will give SecresantaAssignments.csv file as output